-Here are a few more articles which list resources we haven’t mentioned yet, you might find some of these useful.
+Here are a few more articles that list resources we haven’t mentioned yet, you might find some of these useful.
 There are many, many more resources and charities we haven’t mentioned yet…

 A massive thanks to Louise, Admin Stemette, for finding all these resources.

-Have we missed a resource?
-Email firstname.lastname@example.org if you think we should include another resource on this page.
+Have we missed a mental health resource for young people?
+Email email@example.com if you think we should include another resource on this page.